Frequently Asked Questions

 Will ProScale lose its position when turned off or when power is removed?

-ProScale products built with Incremental technology will not lose their position when the READOUT is turned off, but could possibly lose their position if power is removed from the Encoder.
+ProScale products built with INCREMENTAL technology will not lose their position when the READOUT is turned off, but could possibly lose their position if power is removed.
 (This includes Models 190, 290, 390 and 590, plus any products built using this technology.)

 Can ProScale communicate with computers?
 What is the protocol?